Castiel (Supernatural): Back to humanity

-With the angels expelled from Heaven, many of them begin searching for Castiel, whom they believe is responsible, and was knowingly working to enact Metatron’s plans.
+With the angels expelled from Heaven, many of them begin searching for Castiel, whom they believe is responsible, and was knowingly working to enact Metatron's plans.
 Castiel decides he wants to help his fallen brethren find "direction" when he encounters an angel named Hael who requests his guidance.
 When Castiel contacts the Winchesters, however, Dean tells him to leave Hael and make his way the Men of Letters bunker where he will be safe from the angels hunting him.
 Following this, Castiel attempts to leave Hael behind but is captured by her instead whereby she reveals her plans to possess him.
 Castiel escapes and kills Hael then continues to make his way to the bunker, abandoning his usual attire along the way.
 Castiel is nearly caught several times by the angels searching for him and gets a tattoo that will ward him against angels.
 In response, the angels send freelance Reapers after him and he is eventually caught by one of them.
 The Reaper tortures Castiel and kills him when the Winchesters show up to rescue him.
-Dean has the angel secretly possessing Sam heal Castiel and takes him back to the bunker but later asks him to leave when Ezekiel, the angel inside Sam, requests it, potentially threatening Sam’s life if Dean doesn’t comply.
+Dean has the angel secretly possessing Sam heal Castiel and takes him back to the bunker but later asks him to leave when Ezekiel, the angel inside Sam, requests it, potentially threatening Sam's life if Dean does not comply.

 Castiel gets a job at a gas station and attempts to adjust to his new life as a human.
 He helps Dean hunt a rogue angel that is killing people in emotional pain, but later prays for help when Dean sends him away for the second time on Ezekiel's orders.
 Castiel is found by the neutral angel Muriel who heard his prayer.
 Muriel agrees to provide information but the two are captured by angels that have been trailing Muriel.
 Castiel and Muriel are taken to the anarchist angel Malachi, the leader of one side of the angel civil war (the other side being headed by the angel Bartholomew), and tortured for information on Metatron.
 Muriel is killed in the process.